 NOTE: Available Vive TrackerID's will be shown in a List.
-To check TrackerID, see the HTC Vive Setup Guide.
+To check TrackerID corresponds to which device, see the HTC Vive Setup Guide, Hardware chapter.

-5. Select the Tracker(s) to use for object tracking, and rename if required.
+6. Select the Hardware to use for object tracking.

-NOTE: An Object Vive Tracker may be in use by an MVN System (for Position Aiding).
-In that case, MVN will indicate which system is using that Vive Tracker.
-It is possible to use the Vive Tracker for Object Tracking and Position Aiding at the same time.
+NOTE: Vive Hardware may already be assigned an MVN System (for Position Aiding).
+In that case, MVN will indicate which system is using that Vive Hardware.
+It is possible to use Vive Hardware for Object Tracking and Position Aiding at the same time.

-You should see your avatar and the Vive Object Tracker in the viewport.
+10. You should see the Vive Hardware and a XY-position graph in the viewport.

-The Vive Trackers are represented by a Vive Tracker model with the name of the object above it.
-The orientation and position of this tracker will be displayed and updated live in the Viewport.
+The Objects are represented by a Vive hardware model with the name of the Object above it.
+The orientation and position of this Vive hardware will be displayed and updated live in the Viewport.

-In the Navigator, an Objects item is available which contains all the Vive Object Trackers.
-Each Vive Object Tracker has Orientation and Position data.
+In the Navigator, an Objects item is available which contains a data tab for all available Vive Hardware with the names as chosen in Objects setup.
+Each Object has Orientation and Position data.

 3. Start Recording

-Make sure the Vive Tracker is inside the play area.
+Make sure the Vive Hardware is inside the play area.